PouceHeure/blog/content/projects/project_visual-control.md

 ### Obstacle Function

-As explained in the project [OPTIMIZATION OF THE DYNAMIC WINDOW APPROACH (DWA)](/projects/project_dwa-optimisation/), the obstacle avoidance function requires a safety angle to be determined.
+As explained in the project [Optimization Of The Dynamic Window Approach (DWA)](/projects/project_dwa-optimisation/), the obstacle avoidance function requires a safety angle to be determined.

 The following figure illustrates the computation of this angle.
 The angle must satisfy constraints to:
 - avoid collisions;